DeepaliDagar/deepalidagar/README.md

 Currently working on:
 * Gen AI audio to audio E-commerce chatbot

-* Multi-Agent Customer Service System with A2A and MCP
+* Multi-Agent Customer Service System leveraging A2A messaging and MCP for dynamic tool orchestration